 Light affects plant growth in a few vital ways.
 In particular, there are three main kinds of energy that help a plant reach optimal health – visible light, ultraviolet light, and infrared radiation.
 Here’s a quick breakdown of these types of energy and how each affects the growth rate and health of houseplants.

 The light that falls within this spectral range affects plant growth differently.
 Plants use violet and blue light waves, between 400 to 490nm, for vegetative growth.
-While red light, which falls between 580 to 700nm, is used by plants for reproductive growth.
+While red light, which falls within narrow spectrum between 580 to 700nm, is used by plants for reproductive growth.